marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 ## Closing Remarks

-Even after writing about all of these topics I myself am not able to perform these advices to the dot every single day.
+Even after writing about all of these topics, I myself am not able to perform these advices to the dot every single day.

-If not by an act of human fallibility, in some situations it is just not possible to follow general advice, and I think this is OK.
+If not by an act of human fallibility, in some situations it is just not possible to follow general advice.
+I think that this is OK.

 What matters the most is:

-- Constantly learning and being actively interested in how to be better at management
+- Constantly learning and taking active interested in how to be better at management.
-- Checking whether you'd like someone to manage you the way you manage your team
+- Checking whether you'd like someone to manage you the way you manage your team.
-- Critically thinking about management and leadership decisions
+- Critically thinking about management and leadership decisions.
 - Keeping track of progress!